RobbF/GettingCleaningDataProject/README.md

 The dataset includes the four following files:

 1.README.md  - this README file.
-2.run\_analysis.R Ã¢ÂÂ a script that will produce a data frame presenting the mean values from a subset of a larger dataset defined below.
+2.run\_analysis.R  a script that will produce a data frame presenting the mean values from a subset of a larger dataset defined below.
-3.mean\_summary.txt Ã¢ÂÂ the data frame that results from successfully running the 'run\_analysis.R' script.
+3.mean\_summary.txt  the data frame that results from successfully running the 'run\_analysis.R' script.
 4.CodeBook.md - defining the variable names included in the mean\_summary data frame.